/i//SUN_RED.GIF

 Skin cancer, if not completely preventable, can at least be successfully treated if caught early.
 The following can help you protect yourself.

 Avoid the sun between 10 a.m. and 4 p.m., when the sun's rays are strongest.
+Help your immune system by getting 20 minutes of sun outside of 10-4pm.

 • Cover up.